 Karuma Hydroelectric Power Station

-On the way still, you can stopover at Karuma dam – The Karuma Hydroelectric Power Station is a 600 MW hydroelectric power project under construction in Uganda.
+On the way still, you can stop over at Karuma dam – The Karuma Hydroelectric Power Station is a 600 MW hydroelectric power project under construction in Uganda.
 When completed, it will be the largest power-generating installation in the country.
 View the water flowing at the point where the dam is being constructed.
 Instruct with the builders- thereafter; proceed to the largest national Park in Uganda- Murchison Falls.

 Lake Mburo National Park

 As you travel to Bwindi Impenetrable National Park (Home of Mountain Gorillas), Lake Mburo National Park (Home of Zebras among other attractions), Queen Elizabeth National Park (Home of tree climbing lions and Kazinga channel among other attractions), Enroute visit the Mpambire drum makers – It is located along Masaka road heading to western Uganda.
 It makes for a nice stop along the way for anyone interested in buying drums or seeing how they are made or learning how to drum.
 On the side of the road, you can see the drum maker’s shops selling handmade drums of different shapes and sizes.
-In the Ugandan culture, the drum plays a big role both for rituals and celebrations.
+In the Ugandan culture, the drum plays a big role both in rituals and celebrations.